7 Ways to speed up your Symfony Setup

 Installing OPcache for Docker php:7.x-apache

-To install OPcache using the PHP Docker image, add the following line to your Dockerfile:
+To install OPcache using the PHP Docker image, let's add the following line to our Dockerfile:

 RUN docker-php-ext-install opcache